Here’s another example of how an unexpected change can affect a photographic subject for many years.

 During the Spring and Fall workshops at the Great Smoky Mountains Institute at Tremont (www.gsmit.org/photo.html), we always take participants to photograph details of the old, deteriorating homes in Elkmont.
 It’s one of our most popular shooting locations.
 There used to be dozens of old cabins, but only a few of them are now being saved and renovated by the National Park Service.
 All the rest have been torn down and removed.

 As an aside, before the remaining houses are restored, they are in varying states of disrepair.
 The National Park Service prohibits anyone from going in some of them, and will ticket you if they catch you inside.
 This makes a lot of sense, since the floors, walls, and roofs could (and do) give way without warning.
-If you’re planning to photograph old structures anywhere, please be very careful about exploring inside them.
+If you’re planning to photograph old structures anywhere, please be very careful about exploring inside them, and stay out if there is a No Trespassing sign.
+It’s for your safety.

 One of the houses along Little River had a beautiful wooden staircase.
 Both the stairs and railing were dark brown, which contrasted well with the white ceiling and walls.
 I have photographed it several times from the collapsing wooden front porch through the always open front door.
 Fortunately, in addition to the front door, there were three windows just to the left of the staircase, and two across from it that let light into the room.